gabrielzevedo/Palavras-Aleatorias/README.md

-# palavras_aleatorias

-Aplicativo com Palavras Aleatórias
+## Palavras Aleatórias

+Aplicativo simples para estudo do framework Flutter.

+## To-do

+- Remover item diretamente da tela de Palavras Salvas

-## Getting Started
+## About Flutter

 This project is a starting point for a Flutter application.